AY2223S1-CS2103T-F11-3/tp/docs/UserGuide.md

 * Press `Ctrl-V` to paste the copied text.

-### Sorting clients : `sort`
+### 4.3.6.
+Sorting clients : `sort`

-Sorts clients in the FinBook according to given parameter.
+Sorts clients in the FinBook according to the `name`, `income` or `meeting date` parameter.

-Format: `sort n/ or i/ or m/ ​`
+Format: `sort n/ OR i/ OR m/ ​`

-* Sorts clients in ascending order according to parameter.
 * At least one of the parameters must be provided.
+* Only one type of parameter can be provided at one time.
+* Sorts clients in ascending order according to the parameter.

 Examples:

 * `sort n/` Sorts clients in ascending order according to name.
+* `sort i/` Sorts clients in ascending order according to income.
 * `sort m/` Sorts clients according to their meeting dates in chronological order.

-### 4.3.6.
+### 4.3.7.
 Changing Light/Dark mode

 Toggle the theme of FinBook by clicking on the `sun` or `moon` icon on the top right of the application.